How big is your non-profit’s vision?

 Your non-profit has a big vision for the future… you have an important story to tell.
 Donors want to get caught up in that story.
 Cast a big vision for your donors and prospects, then invite them to get involved and help make that vision a reality.

-Joe Garecht is the President of Garecht Fundraising Associates, and the Editor of The Non-Profit Fundraising Digest.
+This week’s article was written by Joe Garecht.
+Joe is the President of Garecht Fundraising Associates, and the Editor of The Non-Profit Fundraising Digest.
 He has almost twenty years’ experience in non-profit fundraising, and focuses his consulting work on helping small and mid-sized organizations build sustainable fundraising systems.